 So why is this important?
 Well for starters, the seeds.
 When you find something really cool and want to share the world with others, you can share the seed and everyone will be able to use it, no matter what platform they are using.
 You will not need to worry about what version of the Java edition you are using and whether as seed from the Windows 10 edition will work.
 Any Bedrock Edition seed will work on any other system that is using the bedrock edition too.

 The second reason it is important is because of cross play.
 This has become a big deal ever since Fortnite dropped the bomb that implementing it is a matter of flicking a switch.
 Cross plan means that people playing the game on the Nintendo Switch can play with gamers on Xbox Live or PSN.
-In a perfect world, every game would have it, but unfortunately this isn’t the case.
-There are, well at least were, two reasons why Minecraft didn’t support cross play.

 The first reason is down to the different versions of Minecraft.
 If all of the games are running different versions with different features and game modes, it isn’t possible for people to play online together.
 This is why Bedrock has become such an important part of the future of Minecraft.
 With all systems running the same game engine and code, cross play can work without any issue, at least from a technical perspective anyway.